 Do you offer massage “packages” after surgery?

-I do not, however, please know that your payment reflects a full spectrum of care beyond the time on the table.
-I will work closely with you to ensure you have all resources needed for your post-op care including garment assistance, communication with your health care team, acquisition of medical devices, referrals to other providers, etc.
+We do not, however, please know that your payment reflects a full spectrum of care beyond the time on the table.
+We will work closely with you to ensure you have all resources needed for your post-op care including garment assistance, communication with your health care team, acquisition of medical devices, referrals to other providers, etc.

 Do you sell compression garments?

-I do not sell compression at this time, however, I can assist you in selecting the best compression for your situation.
-I also have partnered with physical therapists who are certified to fit custom compression should you have the need.
-I do sell other products related to post-op care; please see my online store.
+We do not sell compression at this time, however, we can assist you in selecting the best compression for your situation.
+We also have partnered with physical therapists who are certified to fit custom compression should you have the need.
+We do sell other products related to post-op care; please see my online store.

 I got my surgery out of the state/country.
 Can you help me remove drains or other medical devices?

-It is out of my scope of practice to remove medical devices.
-Please be sure to coordinate with your surgeon how you will navigate these situations.
+It is out of our scope of practice to remove medical devices.
+Please be sure to coordinate with your surgeon on how you will navigate these situations.

 I have a medical device (pacemaker, port, feeding tube, ostomy bag, etc).
 Can I still get a massage?

 Yes!
-I work with medical devices on a regular basis and can make you very comfortable.
-I typically use a pillow system or adjust my table to accommodate the device.
+We work with medical devices regularly and can make you very comfortable.
+We typically use a pillow system or adjust my table to accommodate the device.

 Can I use my HSA/FSA for massage?

 Yes!
 Please see your doctor for a prescription for massage therapy first.
-I will provide all necessary treatment documents and receipts to submit to your HSA/FSA.
+We will provide all necessary treatment documents and receipts to submit to your HSA/FSA.

 Will my private insurance cover my massage?

 Unfortunately, this is very rare.
-I have had success having massages covered by auto insurance after a car accident, but private medical insurance is very fickle.
-I recommend setting up an HSA or FSA if your company gives you the option.
+We have had success having massages covered by auto insurance after a car accident, but private medical insurance is very fickle.
+We recommend setting up an HSA or FSA if your company gives you the option.